-Compiler's notes. - The phrase "effective date of this act", appearing in the second sentence of the first paragraph, means June 12, 1959, the effective date of Laws 1959, ch.
+Meaning of "effective date of this act." - The phrase "effective date of this act", appearing in the second sentence of the first paragraph, means June 12, 1959, the effective date of Laws 1959, ch.
 245.

 Official documents and correspondence of former officials. - It is clear that the official documents and correspondence of a former territorial governor, chief justice, representative and delegate should be in the custody of the commission in the state records center.
-1961 Op.
-Att'y Gen. No. 61-07.
+1961-62 Op.
+Att'y Gen. No. 61-7.